All Episodes

 They're even lying to you about the violence in America's big cities.

-They would never balanced on hydroxychloroquine.
+They were never balanced on hydroxychloroquine.

-Trump likes it, we hate it.
+Trump likes it.

-Just like, oh, they'd they'd rather pick fights with Donald Trump rather than fight to keep people safe and secure in their cities.
+Just like, oh, they'd rather pick fights with Donald Trump rather than fight to keep people safe and secure in their cities.

 Look at America's educational system.